 “The man she’s with should provide ample inspiration once I’m through with him,” Xavier said, fingers moving to the new song with practiced ease.
-“Listen in on when they plan to leave, and what car they’re driving.
+“Go and listen in on when they plan to leave, and what car they’re driving.
 I’ll handle the rest.”

 The woman nodded curtly before vanishing in the blink of an eye.
 Xavier didn’t seem surprised, as he knew she would vanish in such a way.
 She always did, seeing as she was a spirit.
 He listened to the crowd of people in the club murmuring, their ceaseless chatter picking at his brain.
 To end his suffering, he began playing the next set, much to the pleasure of the listeners.
-Xavier didn’t watch them though, he just lost himself in the music.
+Xavier didn’t watch them, though; he just chose to lose himself in the music.

 As the club closed down, Xavier took a few extra minutes to wipe down the shining black piano, using a light wax to bring out the luster of the instrument.
 Ears perking up as he heard the all too familiar footsteps approach, he looked up to see the woman standing next to him, her arms crossed.
 She gave Xavier a dirty look before heaving a sigh.

-“They’re waiting for some friends to call them to tell them where to meet up to party more,” she said with a flat tone, arms crossed under her chest.
+“They’re waiting for some friends to call them to tell them where to meet up to party some more,” she said with a flat tone, arms crossed over her chest.
 “The hooker is drunk off her ass while the man has taken several lines of coke throughout the night.”

 “So his senses are sharper than ever,” Xavier said, mostly to himself.
 “Good.
 You may go now.”

 “Thank you,” the woman said before vanishing from sight.
-A thin man with a pencil-thin mustache walked up from where the woman had been standing an envelope in hand.
+A sharply-dressed man with a pencil thin mustache walked up from where the woman had been standing, an envelope in hand.

 Xavier took it and stuffed it into his jacket without comment.
 “Will you need me anymore this week?”

 The man nodded.
 “Friday and Saturday as always.
-That all right with you?”
+That alright with you?”